kiba/Writings/gaia/chp1_parallel_lives.md

 Alice knew perfectly well that he wasn't lying.
 Any form of deception would be spotted immediately.

 But the black sphere ball got to come from somewhere.

+***
+**Age Seven**

+There was quirk in her son that started two years ago.
+She tried to find a reason for it, searching his browsing history, the games he played, but nothing turned up.

+Eventually, her doctor convinced her that she may never resolve the true origin of the black sphere.